mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch1-introduction.md

     * Audit all environments for compliance.
     * Consolidated billing (replaces consolidated billing tool)
  * AWS Control Tower
-    * Extends functionality of AWS Organizations and allows creations of "landing zones".
+    * Extends the functionality of AWS Organizations and allows creations of "landing zones."
     * Landing zones streamline onboarding of new accounts and automatically apply your organization's governance policies.
     * Blueprints for security best practices.
  * AWS Service Catalog